 Cutting Fines for Health Violations in Nursing Homes

-Unfortunately, the Trump administration has decided to lower the fines for nursing homes that are found to have injured or endangered residents.
-According to federal records, the average fine went from $41,260 in 2016 during President Obama’s last year in office, to $28,405 under Trump’s leadership.
-The director of public policy and advocacy at the National Consumer Voice for Quality Long-Term Care, Robyn Grant, commented; “When that’s not the case and the fine is inconsequential, care generally doesn’t improve.”
+Regrettably, the Trump administration chose to reduce fines for nursing homes that endanger or harm residents.
+Federal records indicate that the average fine decreased from $41,260 in 2016 during President Obama’s last year in office to $28,405 under President Trump’s leadership.
+Robyn Grant, the director of public policy and advocacy at the National Consumer Voice for Quality Long-Term Care, commented, “When the fine fails to hold significance, care usually does not improve.”

 What to Do If You Suspect Neglect